 Committed to you

 Parkview is committed to making healthcare accessible to those who need it, regardless of where they live, their health status or ability to pay.
 Over the years, thoughtful planning and community input has guided Parkview’s expansion of services and facilities.
-We continue to respond to community health needs by reinvesting dollars into community organizations and initiatives who share this same mission.
+We are dedicated to improving your health and inspiring your well-being by reinvesting dollars into community organizations and initiatives who share this same mission.

 Strategies for enhancing access to healthcare include: